Plague Tale: Requiem gameplay is truly grim

-Revealed during the Xbox and Bethesda Showcase, the two-minute gameplay clip shows the game's characters doing much the same as they did during Plague Tale: Innocence.
-Namely, sneaking past heavily armored soldiers, rather than facing them head-on, solving puzzles, and walking the mud-soaked ground of medieval France.
+Revealed during the Xbox and Bethesda Showcase, the two-minute gameplay clip shows the game's protagonists doing much the same as they did during Plague Tale: Innocence.
+Namely, sneaking past heavily armored soldiers rather than facing them head-on, solving puzzles, and walking the mud-soaked ground of medieval France.

-You’ll be traversing gallic fields and forests, in between infiltrating towns as you pursue your quest.
+You’ll be traversing gallic fields and forests, in between infiltrating towns as you try to take siblings Amica and Hugo to a prophesized island for safety.
 Things look a little more violent this time around, however, with a few gruesome takedowns and fights cropping up across the in-game footage.

 Watch the full clip below:

 It’s grim, bloody, and decidedly miserable, just like historical medieval France.
-The first game made a name for itself through its powerful, character-driven story that didn’t let up on drudgery and despair.
-It looks like this sequel will follow suit, as the characters continue their journey across a land replete with ill-meaning scoundrels.
+The first game made a name for itself through a powerful, character-driven story that didn’t let up on drudgery and despair.
+It looks like this sequel will follow suit, as the characters continue their journey across a land replete with ill-doing scoundrels.

 Oh, and there are lots of rats.
 Lots of them.
 Imagine the biggest pile of rats you’ve ever seen, then add on a few more.
 This is a plague tale, after all, so pestilence and the animals that carry it aren’t skimped on.